Lavanya28/CS410_EventDetection/README.md

   - remove non English words,non-ascii characters,stopwords(for the stopwords, in addition to NLTK stopwords, we also created a more comprehensive stop word list) ```
   - lancasting and stemming

+The code generates a csv file inside ```.\clean_tweets\``` for each account, in the csv it contains
+  - clean date for each tweet
+  - clean text for each tweet
+  - extracted hashtags for each tweet

 ### 2. Vectorization
-In this section, we implemented the vectorization the
+In this section, we implemented the vectorization of on the cleaned data

 <!-- ## The first step of data preparation
 ### data_cleaning.py: